thevpc/nuts/README.md

         * Introduced NutsDeploymentBuilder,NutsIoManager,NutsParseManager,NutsFormatManager,DescriptorFormat
         * Introduced NutsSessionTerminal,NutsSystemTerminal
+        * Added description, alternative (to support multi architecture nuts) descriptor properties
+        * Removed descriptor/id 'ext' and 'file' parameters. 'packaging' should be more than enough
-        * Added description, alternative (to support multi architecture nuts) descriptor properties 4- Added Archetype "standalone" to help bundling and application with all its dependencies 5- Several fixes
+        * Removed Maps from config.
+Replaced by plain arrays 4- Added Archetype "standalone" to help bundling and application with all its dependencies 5- Several fixes
         * Fixed Log configuration, introduced --log-inherited to enable inherited log-handlers